danielg0/fyp/report.md

     b.
 For each interval whose instruction counter equals its interval size, append its mutable BBV to its BBV array and reset that intervals counter and mutable BBV

 In the optimal configuration where the input interval size is a factor of every we produce BBVs identical to those that would have been produced if we had done separate simulations for each interval.
 We also take less time to do so, requiring a constant amount of simulation time with respect to the number of target intervals.

+For non-optimal configurations of intervals we can add to $is$ the greatest common factor of each interval in $is$ and carry out the steps above.

 ## Sub-sampling